apache/cloudstack-www/src/pages/bylaws.md

   - 3.4.11.
 Trademark Usage Approvals

-    Our project maintains a formal Trademark Usage Guidelines document, which serves as a additive reference to the Apache Software Foundation's trademark policies.
+    Our project maintains a formal Trademark Usage Guidelines document, which serves as an additive reference to the Apache Software Foundation's trademark policies.
 The Apache CloudStack PMC has had approval authority delegated to it for requests from third parties to use our trademarks.
 It is the PMC's responsibility to provide these approvals, and to ensure that any requests